Napoleone Angiolini: Biography

 From 1840 to 1850, he painted for the Pallavicini Centurioni family in Bologna.
-He completed the painting of the ceiling of San Sigismondo (1870) depicting the Blessed Imelda Lambertini and St Luigi Gonzaga.
+He completed the painting of the ceiling of San Sigismondo (1870), depicting the Blessed Imelda Lambertini and St Luigi Gonzaga.
 The church of Santa Maria degli Alemanni held the Presentation of Jesus in the Temple, while in the main altarpiece of the church of Villanova, Angiolini depicted the protector of the parish.

 The Museum of the Risorgimento houses his painting of the Battle of Montagnola (August 8th).
-He aided in the restoration of the Sala Farnese del Palazzo Comunale, including the restoration in 1852 of the monument to Pope Urban VIII, which had been vandalized by Napoleonic armies.
+He aided in the restoration of the Sala Farnese del Palazzo Comunale, including the restoration in 1852 of the monument to Pope Urban VIII, which had been vandalised by Napoleonic armies.
 He also helped restore a painting by Marcantonio Franceschini at the Palazzo Communale, and restore the Domenico Maria Canuti and Enrico Haffner frescoes at the library of San Michele in Bosco.
 His masterpiece, the curtain (sipario) of the Teatro Comunale, was destroyed in 1931 by fire; only sketches and studies remain.
-Napoleone Angiolini died in Bologna on June 20, 1871.
+Napoleone Angiolini died in Bologna on 20 June 1871.

 Among his pupils was Giulio Cesare Ferrari.